Introduction | Initial Registration |

 in the field and has undergone extensive peer review.
 This

 this course, log into your existing CITI account, click “Add Course or Update Learner Groups”, choose “Yes” to question #3, scroll to the end and click “Submit”.
 Under your course list on the Main Menu, you’ll now have a “GCP” course available, consisting of 14 modules.
-More info about this new requirement is available here.
+More info about this requirement is available here.

 If you need assistance with registration for